 Cannabis regulation influences everything when it comes to the decisions about your dispensary, even hardware.
-Some legal cannabis markets require digital age verification and scanning IDs at check in or specific NTEP-certified scales for weighing bulk flower.
+Some legal cannabis markets require digital age verification scanner for dispensaries and scanning IDs at check in or specific NTEP-certified scales for weighing bulk flower.

-Making sure you’ll meet compliance requirements for your product labels and receipts is another item high on the list to consider when choosing the right printers for your store.
+Make sure you’ll meet dispensary compliance requirements for your product labels and receipts.
+This is high on the list to consider when choosing the right printers for your store.

 Upgrading hardware for existing cannabis retailers